History of the Jews in Algeria: French Algeria

 After the 1882 conquest of the M'zab, the French government in Algeria legally categorized southern Algerian Jews, like the Muslims, as "indigènes", and thus subject to restricted and decreased rights under the indigénat compared to their northern Jewish counterparts, who were still French citizens under the Crémieux Decree of 1870.
 In 1881, there were only about 30,000 Mozabite Jews in Southern Algeria.
-They established, in Southern Algeria, “local civil status” laws, with rabbis overseeing legal issues.
+They established, in Southern Algeria, "local civil status" laws, with rabbis overseeing legal issues.
 The French government recognized Jewish laws pertaining to domestic issues, such as marriage and inheritance.
-While these laws allowed for Jews to be structured under halakha, it prevented southern Jews from accessing “elite” opportunities, as their indigenous status established them as lesser citizens.
+While these laws allowed for Jews to be structured under halakha, it prevented southern Jews from accessing "elite" opportunities, as their indigenous status established them as lesser citizens.

-French antisemitism set down strong roots among the expatriate French community in Algeria, where every municipal council was controlled by anti-Semites, and newspapers were rife with xenophobic attacks on the local Jewish communities.
+French antisemitism set down strong roots among the expatriate French community in Algeria, where every municipal council was controlled by antisemites, and newspapers were rife with xenophobic attacks on the local Jewish communities.
 Much of this was encouraged by the French colonial administration, in particular by the militant antisemitic Max Régis.
-In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse…!, of Alfred Dreyfus, sympathy for whom was widespread in the Arabic press, over 158 Jewish owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene (see 1898 Algerian riots).
-Hannah Arendt was to comment later that,'that pogroms against Jews in Algeria were carried out not, as it was claimed, by “‘backward Arabs’” but by “thoroughly sophisticated officers of the French colonial administration” and by the mayor of Algiers, Max Régis.'
+In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse...!, of Alfred Dreyfus, sympathy for whom was widespread in the Arabic press, over 158 Jewish owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene (see 1898 Algerian riots).
+Hannah Arendt was to comment later that, "pogroms against Jews in Algeria were carried out not, as it was claimed, by 'backward Arabs' but by 'thoroughly sophisticated officers of the French colonial administration' and by the mayor of Algiers, Max Régis."

 Under French rule, some Muslim anti-Jewish riots still occurred, as in 1897 in Oran.